Rural Communities Council

 - Provide advice to Government with regard to the issues identified by the Regional Economic Advisory Councils including (but not limited to): education, healthcare, housing, the labour market, PEI’s aging population, and the out migration of PEI youth;

-- Collaborate with communities, municipalities, and groups such as Partnership for Growth (link is external), development corporations (including Summerside and Charlottetown), Rural Action Centres, and Youth Futures Council to promote community development opportunities that support regional growth.
+- Collaborate with communities, municipalities, and groups such as Partnership for Growth (link is external), development corporations (including Summerside and Charlottetown), Rural Action Centres, and Premier's Youth Council to promote community development opportunities that support regional growth.

 How many people are on the council?